Poem for the penitent monks

 I deserve anger, pour forth mercy,

-O font of piety.
+O font of compassion.

 16.